rancher/docs/content/rancher/v2.x/en/tools/pipelines/_index.md

 >**Note:** Additions to pipelines are scoped for future releases of Rancher, such as:
 >
->- Additional version control systems
+>- Additional version control systems such as BitBucket
 >- Deployment via Helm charts
->- Rancher catalog deployments
+>- Deployment via Rancher catalog

 ## How Pipelines Work